schleuder/schleuder-website/docs/index.md

 x-fetch-key: 0x12345678DEADBEEF12345678DEADBEEF12345678
 : Fetch the key with the given fingerprint from a keyserver and import it into the list's keyring.
 (This works only if a keyserver has been configured by the provider.)

-This keyword must be send to the normal list-address: `listname@hostname`.
+This keyword must be send to the normal list-address: `foo@hostname`.

 x-attach-listkey:
 : Attachs the public key of the list.
 Probably most useful in combination with x-resend.